From BR Bullpen

 Beckett's tenure with the Red Sox ended on dramatic fashion on August 25, 2012, when he was included in one of the biggest blockbuster trades in baseball history.
 Along with teammates Adrian Gonzalez, Carl Crawford and Nick Punto, owed a combined $260 million in future salary, Beckett was traded to the Los Angeles Dodgers in return for five players, four of them prospects.
 The move was meant to free a large amount of financial room for the Red Sox to re-tool, but also to get rid of players seen as trouble-makers.
 Not that the Dodgers perceived Beckett in this manner: he was immediately inserted in the starting rotation in place of the ailing Chad Billingsley and identified as a key piece in the Dodgers' quest for a division title in a tight race with the San Francisco Giants.
 He had a decent first start for the Dodgers against the Colorado Rockies on August 27th, giving up 3 runs in 5 2/3 innings at Coors Field.
 He started off on the wrong foot by surrendering a lead-off homer to Tyler Colvin but then settled down nicely before tiring in the 6th.
 Unfortunately for him, though, the Dodgers' bats took the night off and his relievers allowed seven runs in the 8th inning to make the final score an ugly 10-0.
 Ironically, he was facing Jeff Francis, his opponent with the Rockies in Game 1 of the 2007 World Series, but this time Francis got the better of him.
 He then won his first game as a Dodger in his next start on September 1st, beating the Arizona Diamondbacks, 2-1, pitching 6 2/3 innings; the win was his first since July 20th, snapping a string of five straight losses since.
 He ended the season with a record of 2-3, 2.93 in 7 starts for the Dodgers, for a seasonal total of 7-14, 4.65 in 28 games and 132 strikeouts in 170 1/3 innings.

 Beckett had a rough start to his 2013 season, even though he was one of only a few healthy pitchers in the Dodgers' starting rotation following a string of early-season injuries.
 He started the year 0-5 with a loss to the Washington Nationals on May 13th and had a 5.19 ERA after 8 starts.
 That was in spite of a solid 41/15 K/W ratio in 43 1/3 innings, and one complete game, which resulted in a 1-0 loss to the Diamondbacks on Paul Goldschmidt's walk-off homer in the bottom of the 9th.
 He went on the disabled list after that start, and in late June, it was announced that his season was over, because he needed surgery to relieve pressure on a nerve in his neck.
+The surgery involved the removal of a rib.

 Through 2008, Beckett was the only pitcher ever to have more career shutouts in the postseason (3) than in the regular season (2).
 He pitched two regular-season shutouts in 2009 to end that statistical quirk.